 You can generate statistics reports that provide information about the performance of your publish/subscribe brokers.
-These reports are not the same as the message flow accounting and statistics reports that you can generate.
+These reports are different from the message flow accounting and statistics reports that you can generate.

 The publish/subscribe statistics provide information about the performance of brokers, and the throughput between the broker and clients that are connected to the broker.
 Message flow accounting and statistics reports provide information about the performance and operating details of a message flow execution.